Caelinh/reading-notes/201/class-4.md

 # Learn Javascript

 1.Describe the difference between a function declaration and a function invocation.
+A function declaration is defining what a function does.
+Invoking is activating a function.

 2.What is the difference between a parameter and an argument?
+A parameter is something a function needs to do it's job properly.
+An argument is the same thing.

+# Miscellaneous

+1.Pick 2 benefits to pair programming and reflect on how these benefits could help you on your coding journey.
+-Learning from collegues can lead to different perspectives and maybe help you learn something you were struggling with or can do better.
+-Social skills...
+Programmers are notorious with being socially awkward.
+It's important to workout your social skills to help you be a better leader/teammate.